 It’s Not All About Signage – For Care and Dementia Homes

 I’ve got to admit, when I’m creating meaningful environments in residential and dementia care homes, I often get lost.
-Not just in the project, but literally, in the corridors.
+Not just in the creation of the project, but literally, in the corridors.
 Some corridors seem to travel round corners and link back onto themselves – Some have a number of short avenues leading off them, all looking quite similar.
-Many care homes have ‘wings’ which are physically the same and decorated in the similar colours, so it can be difficult to remember which corridor or area I’m in.
-This often makes me think: How can a person who is living with dementia, find their way around?
+Many care homes have ‘wings’ which are physically the same and decorated in the similar colours, so it can be difficult to remember which corridor or area I’m working in.
+This often makes me think: How can a person who is living with dementia find their way around?

 I’m often asked about signage and this is why I’ve been spending some time considering, designing and installing attractive, interesting and meaningful signage to help people find their way around.